-Cardiotonic, diuretic, antioxidant, bitter, astringent and nutrative.
+Cardiotonic, diuretic, antioxidant, bitter, astringent and nutritive.

 Hawthorn berry can also be cooked into jams, jellies and spreads for nutritional and medicinal use.
 The haws are useful in syrup and glycerite for palatable daily dosing.

 Tea from hawthorn leaf or flower is best drunk as an infusion.
-Due to the density of the haw fruit, a stove top dedoction is best for the berry.
-If an infusion from all three parts are desired, crush the haws first to help them break down in the tea to enjoy hawthorn's full effect.
+Due to the density of the haw fruit, a stove top decoction is best for the berry.
+If an infusion from all three parts are desired, crush the haws first to help them break down in the tea to enjoy hawthorn’s full effect.

-Gardening, Growing, and Gathering Hawthorn
+Gardening and Gathering Hawthorn

 Although there are hundreds of Crataegus species from all over the world, non-native species require much more care than than native species.
-As with many woody members of the rose family, pruning is the best management that you can offer hawthorn trees.
+As with many woody members of the rose family, pruning is the best management you can offer hawthorn trees.
 Native trees are easy to grow organically and offer wildlife winter food in abundance.

 Native hawthorn trees are hosts to many different types of insect life.
 The over 100 different species of larva of butterflies start out life in the branches of hawthorn trees.
 These caterpillars can happily sustain themselves until adulthood on hawthorn leaves when they transform into the winged forms that delight us in our gardens.